jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 ## Introduction

-This document covers atomic types, such as integers and Booleans; predefined compound types, like strings and lists; and user-defined types, namely variants and records.
-We show how to pattern match on those types.
+This document covers atomic types (such as integers and Booleans), predefined compound types (such as strings and lists), and user-defined types (such as variants and records).
+After introducing these topics, we show how to pattern match on those types.

 In OCaml, there are no type checks at runtime, and values don't change type unless explicitly converted.
 This is what being statically- and strongly-typed means.
 This allows safe processing of structured data.